jmuss07/Basic_CAD/README.md

 ### Description

 The first assignment is to create the caster base.
 The base's dimensions are 200 mm x 120 mm and 8 mm thick.
 It has 6 holes 10 mm wide and 20 mm from the edge equally spaced along the edges.
-There is also a large hole in the center that has a diameter of 25mm.
+There is also a large hole around the center point that has a diameter of 25mm.

 ### Evidence
 [Have a link to my Onshape](https://cvilleschools.onshape.com/documents/493463e1e1a526fb559e972d/w/8847d48b6788f1b2821659f2/e/52c6d9218d9e03f7c28bec72)